GraphSAINT/GraphSAINT/README.md

 * Yelp
 * Amazon

-They are available on [Google Drive link](https://drive.google.com/open?id=1zycmmDES39zVlbVCYs88JTJ1Wm5FbfLz) and [BaiduYun link (code: f1ao)](https://pan.baidu.com/s/1SOb0SiSAXavwAcNqkttwcg).
+They are available on [Google Drive link](https://drive.google.com/open?id=1zycmmDES39zVlbVCYs88JTJ1Wm5FbfLz) (alternatively, [BaiduYun link (code: f1ao)](https://pan.baidu.com/s/1SOb0SiSAXavwAcNqkttwcg)).
 Rename the folder to `data` at the root directory.
 The directory structure should be as below:

 ```